zowe/docs-site/docs/user-guide/planinstall.md

   To verify that z/OSMF REST services are configured correctly in your environment, enter the REST endpoint into your browser.
 For example: https://mvs.ibm.com:443/zosmf/restjobs/jobs

   **Note:**

   - Browsing z/OSMF endpoints requests your user ID and password for defaultRealm; these are your TSO user credentials.
   - The browser returns the status code 200 and a list of all jobs on the z/OS system.
 The list is in raw JSON format.

-## System requirements for API Mediation Layer, zLUX, and explorer server
+## System requirements for zLUX, explorer server, and API Mediation Layer

-API Mediation Layer, zLUX, and explorer server are installed together.
+zLUX, explorer server, and API Mediation Layer are installed together.
 Before the installation, make sure your system meets the following requirements:

 -   z/OS® Version 2.2 or later.
 -   64-bit Java™ 8 JRE or later.